GGST/FAQ

 Mechanics

-How different is this game from other ArcSys games?
+How different is this game from other Arc System Works games?

-Every ArcSys games are wildly different from each other, in short.
-You don't necessarily compare them for the sake of "game X is better than Y".
+Every Arc System Works game is wildly different from each other.
+In short, You don't necessarily compare them for the sake of "game X is better than Y".
 Nevertheless if you are still curious, we have compiled the differences of some commonly compared games:

 • You can tech out of hitstun if you're airborne.

-• Characters can be thrown during psych bursts.
+• Characters can be thrown during Psych Bursts.

-Guilty Gear Xrd
+Guilty Gear Xrd REV 2

 • There was a random chance for "Danger Time" to occur when two attacks clashed.
 Danger Time enabled both players to do increased damage temporarily.

-Guilty Gear XX Accent Core +R
+Guilty Gear XX Accent Core Plus R

 How do I hit opponents and structure offense?